Chart Color Schemes

 Infrastructure

 The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 35 such projects that may impact the area.
-Notable ones include Holmview Estate Development, Kuraby Special School New Administration, Library and Learning Centre, Eight Mile Plains Development Site, and Runcorn State School Facilities Upgrade.
-The following list details those considered most relevant.
+AreaSearch has identified 35 such projects that could impact this area.
+Notable among them are Holmview Estate Development, Kuraby Special School New Administration, Library and Learning Centre, Eight Mile Plains Development Site, and Runcorn State School Facilities Upgrade.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.